 Regardless of the type of cell, all cells have some similarities in features.
 These include the cytoplasm, cell membrane, ribosomes, and DNA and RNA.
 Eukaryotic cells have a large assortment of structures and organelles.

 Cell Walls: Not every living being has a cell wall, particularly animals and animal-like protistans.
-Bacteria consist of cell walls comprising of the chemical by name peptidoglycan.
+Bacteria consist of cell walls comprising the chemical peptidoglycan.
 Cellulose, an indigestible (to humans anyhow) polysaccharide is the most common chemical in the primary cell wall of the plant.
 Some of the plant cells similarly have lignin and additional chemicals implanted within the secondary cell walls.

-Nucleus: The nucleus is found merely in eukaryotic cells.
+Nucleus: The nucleus is found only in eukaryotic cells.
 It is the site for most of the nucleic acids made by the cells, such as RNA and DNA.
-DNA (Deoxyribonucleic acid), is the bodily carrier of legacy and except plastid DNA, every DNA is limited to the nucleus.
-RNA (Ribonucleic acid), is molded in the nucleus by means of the DNA based sequence as a prototype.
+DNA (Deoxyribonucleic acid), is the bodily carrier of legacy and except plastid and mitochondrial DNA, every DNA is limited to the nucleus.
+RNA (Ribonucleic acid), is moulded in the nucleus by means of the DNA based sequence as a prototype.
 RNA travels out within the cytoplasm where it helps in the assemblage of proteins.
 The nucleolus is a part of the nucleus where ribosomes are fabricated.

-Vacuoles and vesicles: Vacuoles are organelles that have a single-membrane and are in essence part of the exterior that is situated inside the cell.
+Vacuoles and vesicles: Vacuoles are organelles that have a single-membrane and are situated inside the cell.
 The single membrane is characterized in plant cells as a tonoplast.
 A lot of creatures use vacuoles as storing areas.
 Vesicles are smaller than vacuoles and function in carrying materials both inside and outside of the cell.